jaflores10/nfirs-data-pipeline/README.md

 - nfirs_processed__incidents_wildlands

 #### Schema: nfirs_analysis
-nfirs_analysis contains three tables derived from data in nfirs_processed.
+nfirs_analysis contains three tables derived from nfirs_processed.
 These tables serve as the data sources for analysis and visualization in Tableau.
 The naming format for this schema is 'nfirs_analysis__.'

 Tables:
 - nfirs_analysis__code_count_analysis